Morgan & Lindsey

 Morgan & Lindsey was an American variety store chain.
 At its peak, it had 85 outlets in Texas, Arkansas, Louisiana, Alabama, and Mississippi.
 The company was headquartered in Jasper, Texas, and became a subsidiary of G. C. Murphy in 1959.
 The chain continued to operate Morgan & Lindsey stores until 1980, when most were re-branded to G. C. Murphy.

 History

 The first Morgan & Lindsey store opened in Oakdale, Louisiana in 1921.
 By 1923, the store had stores in DeRidder and Natchitoches, Louisiana, along with Lufkin and Jasper, Texas.

-The Morgan and Lindsey store in Minden, Louisiana, was relocated in 1923 to make way for a new department store, West Brothers, founded by H.O.
-West and his brothers, natives of DeRidder, Louisiana.
-By 1955, West had 31 stores in the chain.

 G. C. Murphy assumed ownership of the Morgan and Lindsey chain in 1959 and continued to operate the chain as a subsidiary.
 G. C. Murphy continued to operate the stores under the Morgan and Lindsey name until 1980, when most were converted to the G. C. Murphy brand.